Cannabis: Important things to know

 What is cannabis?

 Cannabis (also known as marijuana, weed or pot) is a drug that comes from a plant.
 It contains the chemicals THC (tetrahydrocannabinol) and CBD (cannabidiol), which have short- and long-term effects.
-People use cannabis for different reasons and it can be authorized by a doctor or nurse practitioner as a medical treatment.
+People use cannabis for different reasons and it can be prescribed by a doctor or nurse practitioner as a medical treatment.
+Like with any other medication, if cannabis is prescribed to you, it’s important to take it as directed.

 How do people use cannabis?